apache/opennlp/dev/README-mecab-dictionaries.md

 # CJK dictionaries for the lattice tokenizer

 The lattice tokenizer (`opennlp.tools.tokenize.lattice`) segments Japanese and Korean over a mecab-format dictionary, and the unigram segmenter handles Chinese over a plain word-frequency lexicon.
-Apache OpenNLP bundles no dictionary data: you download a dictionary from the project of your choice, and by using it you accept that dictionary's license.
-Read the license file inside the archive before use; nothing in this repository grants you those terms.
+Apache OpenNLP bundles no dictionary data: you download a dictionary from the project of your choice, and each dictionary carries its own license.
+Read the license file inside the archive before use.

 ## Known mecab-format dictionary projects